Cryend123/InventoryExtractor/README.md

 When every prior steps are done you can click "Enable Extraction" and the application will wait for your keypress of the selected key

 Now if you want to extract a page of items, just start the "item extraction mode" in your inventory and then click the assigned button and it will select all items on this page you are currently on.

+If you have any questions or need assistance contact me on Discord.